 About District Medical Group

-District Medical Group is a not-for-profit entity consisting of more than 650 providers representing all major medical and surgical specialties and subspecialties.
+District Medical Group is a nonprofit entity consisting of more than 650 providers representing all major medical and surgical specialties and subspecialties.
 DMG providers serve acute care and psychiatric hospitals, diagnostic centers, family health centers, an internationally-recognized burn center, and numerous outreach programs.
 DMG administers Arizona’s Children’s Rehabilitative Services (CRS) multi-specialty clinic in collaboration with United Health Care, a first-of-its-kind clinic in the Phoenix area.
 For more information visit, DMGAZ.org.

 Vice President, Public Relations & Marketing